 Example: You have speakers that are RMS rated at 75 watts.

 75 x 1.5 = 112.5.
 An amp that outputs 110-120 RMS watts is ideal for this speaker.

 The speaker will also have an amplification range, but keep in mind the closer you get to the outer edges of that range, the easier it will be to damage the speaker.

-Without getting into the science, the higher this number, the more efficient the speaker, the less amplification is required to achieve high volumes.
-The lower this number, you will need exponentially more amplification to achieve higher volumes.
+Without getting into the science, the higher this number, the more efficient the speaker and the less amplification is required to achieve high volumes.
+If this number is low, you will need more amplification to achieve higher volumes.
 A highly efficient speaker can achieve the same decibel with a fraction of the wattage of an inefficient speaker.

 Listening distance and room size will also impact the perceived volume, or loudness, of your speakers.
-If you are in a small room, you will require less amplification, whereas larger rooms naturally will require more, again depending on the efficiency of your speakers.
-There are calculations you could do if you know the sensitivity rating, room size, and loudness you are looking to achieve to figure out exactly how much amplification would be required.
-We’ll save that for another day.
+If you are in a small room, you will require less amplification, but larger rooms naturally will require more.

 Need some tips on choosing wired vs wireless speakers?
 Take a look at the “How to Choose Speakers for your Home Theatre” on the Best Buy blog.

 What are my video requirements for my new receiver?